salmanprottoy/CRM-Software-laravel/README.md

 # CRM Software Laravel

-CRM(Customer Relation Management System) project using Laravel framework and Nodejs
+CRM(Customer Relation Management System) is a SaaS (software as a service) application that manages customer relationship for small business organizations built using two different technologies, Node.JS and Laravel

 ---